 The Bedhead: Thankyou, Meg!

 Crazy hair colours faded out of fashion, with women preferring natural highlights, although a big auburn-hair phase lasted for a few years in the 1990s.
-By the turn of the century, hairstyles in general were simple, natural, and far less likely to cause future embarrassment than those of the previous decade.
+By the turn of the century, hairstyles in general were simple, natural, and far less likely to cause future embarrassment than those of the previous decade.2000 - present

 Hair of the early 21st century has largely been about personal taste, though a few distinct trends have appeared.
 First of all is the evolution of the shag: a highly textured, layered style that peaked in popularity a few years ago.
 It was often accompanied by a long, sideswept fringe, which later evolved into a blunt fringe reminiscent of the 1960s.
 Long hair was usually layered, and either straightened to glossy perfection, or tonged into tousled, carefree waves.